Showing posts with label Platformers - Puzzle. Show all posts

 Things that go bump in the night

-Egor isn't exactly the bravest guy and hates creepy things, believe it or not!
+Egor isn't exactly the bravest guy and hates creepy things.
 There is a fright-o-meter that displays his current state of mind.
-This ranges from "okay" to "panic" and will degrade each time he touches something nasty.
-Once he's a blithering wreck, Egor will drop whatever he's carrying to rush back to the Doctor.
-He loses a life by getting a 5-ton weight dropped on him whilst suffering verbal abuse.
+This ranges from "okay" to "panic" and degrades each time he touches a nasty.
+Once a blithering wreck, Egor will abandon his belongings and rush back to the Doctor.
+He loses a life when a 5-ton weight is dropped on him while he’s being verbally abused.
 And then he gets punched in the face!
-What a life, uh?

-Yes, it's a harsh life being the servant of the insane Doctor Frankenstein.
-However, it's rumoured that a young serving wench is the one kind soul who may help to reduce his anxiety issues... hmm saying nothing...
+Yes, it's a harsh being the servant of Doctor Frankenstein.
+However, it's rumoured that a young serving wench is the one kind soul who may help to reduce his anxiety issues.
+Ahem...

-No platformer is worth its salt unless the control mechanics are smooth, precise and responsive.
-It always saddens me when a potentially great platformer has been ruined by controls that don't feel quite right - just look at Chuckie Egg II right here on AtariCrypt as a cruel example of how to spoil an 8-bit classic!
-Thankfully, Egor's walking speed is just right and he also jumps with such effortless ease.
+No platformer is worth its salt unless the controls are smooth, precise and responsive.
+It always saddens me when a potentially great platformer has been ruined by bad movement and controls - just look at Chuckie Egg II as a cruel example of how to spoil an 8-bit classic!
+Thankfully, Egor's walking speed is just right, and he also jumps with effortless ease.
 What a joy!
 Spot-on perfect joystick controls, I say.

 Just look at that iron maiden and the broken arm hanging in the chains.
 Superb!